Gavin Williamson: Allegations of bullying and resignation

 On 7 November 2022, The Guardian wrote that a current minister told The Times that Williamson called her to his office at a time she was campaigning about a politically sensitive matter and raised an issue about her private life "which she interpreted as a tacit threat".
 Unnamed "allies" of Williamson said it was not a threat, but was raised in a "pastoral capacity".

 On 7 November 2022 Williamson denied accusations, reported in The Guardian, that he had used bullying language when he was Defence Secretary and had, on one occasion, told an unnamed senior civil servant at the Ministry of Defence to "slit your throat", and on another, to "jump out of the window".
 It was alleged that he had made the remarks with other civil servants present and the civil servant felt there was a sustained campaign of bullying.
 The unnamed source said that Williamson had "deliberately demeaned and intimidated" them.
 In a statement, Williamson said: "I strongly reject this allegation and have enjoyed good working relationships with the many brilliant officials I have worked with across government".
 The Guardian understood that Williamson did not deny using "those specific words".
 The former civil servant stated they would take matters to the ICGS due to the "extreme impact" the incidents had on their mental health.

-By 7 November 2022 friends of Morton had told the BBC that she had not received an apology or any contact from Williamson.
+By 7 November 2022, friends of Morton had told the BBC that she had not received an apology or any contact from Williamson.
 Rishi Sunak said the language used was "not acceptable", but said he still had confidence in Williamson.
 On 8 November Morton referred Williamson to the parliamentary Independent Complaints and Grievance Scheme.
 Chair of the Labour Party Anneliese Dodds said Morton's decision to report Williamson showed a "lack of faith in the Conservative Party complaints process".

-On 8 November 2022 Williamson resigned, stating he "refutes the characterisation of these claims" and that he was resigning to avoid becoming a distraction for the government and to enable him to "comply fully with the complaints process that is underway and clear my name of any wrongdoing".
+On 8 November 2022 Williamson resigned, stating that he "refutes the characterisation of these claims" and that he was resigning to avoid becoming a distraction for the government and to enable him to "comply fully with the complaints process that is underway and clear my name of any wrongdoing".